-If you’ve put in the work to create an employee-directed development program and implement purpose-built software like OneRange, you’re already 90% of the way there!
+If you’ve put in the work to create an upskilling program and implement purpose-built software like OneRange, you’re already 90% of the way there!
 OneRange includes many carefully designed features to drive engagement, including automated emails to guide users through their continuous education journey and a team of customer support professionals standing by to answer questions in real time.
 Your OneRange Customer Success team can help you design a customized launch plan and do a lot of the heavy lifting for you.
 In the meantime, these tips can help get you started on the path to a smooth rollout and long-term success.

 1. Make it official

-Does your program have a name?
+Does your upskilling program have a name?
 It might sound trivial, but taking the time to give your program a name will demonstrate your commitment to the initiative, while also making it easier for managers and employees to reference.
 You might even consider creating a logo, icon, or other visual identity for the program to give it more weight.
 Additionally, be intentional about choosing a prominent home for your program in a central location – e.g., a company website, intranet, or SSO portal.

 2. Over communicate (and outsource as much as possible)

 On average, people need to hear a message at least seven times before they act on it.
 Your employees are busy doing their jobs and likely contending with a full inbox.
-So don’t just send one email announcement about your program and call it a day.
+So don’t just send one email announcement about your continuous education program and call it a day.
 Communicate often and through multiple channels.

 You should also think about the employee lifecycle and plan proactive communications around key milestones.
 Start by incorporating guidance about continuous education resources as part of employee onboarding.
-We’ve found that emphasizing continuous education in the first week of work when new employees are in learning mode – and before they take on too many projects – is key to driving engagement.
+We’ve found that emphasizing upskilling in the first week of work when new employees are in learning mode – and before they take on too many projects – is key to driving engagement.
 It also helps to build a sense of community and investment for employees who are onboarding in a remote work environment, as many more are following the pandemic.

-If your company is in an industry that requires time-intensive compliance training – which, let’s be honest, most people find at best boring and at worst brutal – that annual compliance cycle is another great time to remind your team of the opportunities they have to learn things that actually interest them by using their annual professional development budget.
+If your company is in an industry that requires time-intensive compliance training – which, let’s be honest, most people find at best boring and at worst brutal – that annual compliance cycle is another great time to remind your team of the opportunities they have to learn things that actually interest them by using their annual upskilling budget.

-Additionally, include reminders about professional development and upskilling offerings any time an employee gets a promotion or takes on added responsibilities that might require new skills, for example shifting functional roles or transitioning from an individual contributor role to become a manager.
+Additionally, include reminders about professional development offerings any time an employee gets a promotion or takes on added responsibilities that might require new skills, for example shifting functional roles or transitioning from an individual contributor role to become a manager.